UBC-NLP/deeplearning-nlp2018/README.md

 ## 8. Readings:
+See Section 7 above.
+Additionally, a list of related papers will be posted here.

 ## 9. Course Assignments/Grades:
 | Assignment | Due date | Weight |
 | ---------- | -------- | ------ |